cloudflare/cloudflare-docs/content/partners/tenant.md

 # Tenant API

-Use the [Tenant API](/tenant/) create and manage Cloudflare accounts and services for your team or customers.
+Use the [Tenant API](/tenant/) to create and manage Cloudflare accounts and services for your team or customers.